alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 .. note:: Commands to submit jobs to your cluster job-scheduler are automatically included in your users' **$PATH** via a ``services/`` module.
 If you unload this module or remove it from your list of automatically-loaded modules, you may not be able to submit jobs to the cluster scheduler.

+.. _volatile-gridware-repositories:

 Volatile Gridware repositories
 ------------------------------

 Applications packaged in the ``main`` repository are tested to support automatic dependency resolution, enabling support for auto-scaling clusters where compute nodes may be sourced from the AWS spot market.
 This allows Linux distribution dependencies to be satisfied dynamically at ``module load`` time, ensuring that software applications execute correctly whenever they are run.
 For access to a larger catalogue of software, users can additionally enable the ``volatile`` software repository.
 Once enabled, advanced users can access the full list of available applications by choosing software along with any dependencies to install from the combined package list.

-.. note:: Users installing applications from the ``volatile`` repo should either ensure that auto-scaling is disabled for their user environment, or make use of Flight customization features to ensure that software package dependancies are resolved for new compute nodes joining the cluster after applications have been installed.
+.. note:: Users installing applications from the ``volatile`` repo should either ensure that auto-scaling is disabled for their user environment, or make use of Flight customization features to ensure that software package dependencies are resolved for new compute nodes joining the cluster after applications have been installed.

 To enable volatile repositories, edit the ``/opt/gridware/etc/gridware.yml`` YAML file and un-comment the volatile repository by removing the ``#`` symbol at the start of line 11.
 Alternatively, users can enable the repository by using the following command: